A Honeypot

 1. In network security.

-2. In enterprise level security operations.
+enterprise level security operations.